SabaaN/Expense-Tracker/README.md

 React: A popular JavaScript library for building user interfaces.

-Chart.js: A versatile library for creating interactive and customizable charts and graphs.
+Chart.js: Library for creating interactive and customizable charts and graphs.

 Backend: